edgedb/edgedb/docs/stdlib/numbers.rst

                   std::bit_or(l: int32, r: int32) -> int32
                   std::bit_or(l: int64, r: int64) -> int64

-    Returns the result of a bitwise OR operator for two integers.
+    Returns the result of a bitwise OR operation for two integers.

     .. code-block:: edgeql-repl